 Resilience Crews are the pastoral care team’s newest innovation created in response to a need identified in the river industry for a holistic approach to self-care.

 Chaplains Baldridge and Rhoades have developed a free course designed for mariners, shore-side personnel, and their families based on the principles of Living Compass.
-With small supportive groups and courses that typically run 4-6 weeks, Wellness Circles are facilitated by SCI chaplains and chaplain associates who are Living Compass Certified Wellness Advocates.
+With small supportive groups and courses that typically run 4-6 weeks, Resilience Crews are facilitated by SCI chaplains and chaplain associates who are Living Compass Certified Wellness Advocates.
 These groups may be conducted in-person and online.

 Core Belief of Living Compass: “A spiritually grounded approach to wellness is not self-centered, it is not ‘ten steps to a better me;’ it focuses instead on being well so that we can be well to love and serve our neighbor.
 We can’t pour from an empty cup, and so we need to love and care for ourselves so that we can love and care for our neighbor.
 It has been said that, ‘Hurt people, hurt people.’
 We know this to be true.
 We also know it to be true that, ‘Healed people, heal people.’”

 For more information, view a video presentation created by Chaplain Associate Bernadette St. Amand that provides an overview of the program.

 Sample Topics for Each Week